cduvenhorst/iot-device-bosch-indego-controller/PROTOCOL.md

 * The authorization header is standard Base64-Encoded basic authentication header (See https://www.ietf.org/rfc/rfc2617.txt, Chapter 2).
 The above example encodes "max.muster@anywhere.com:supersecret)
+* Bosch SI uses Pushwoosh notifications.
+If you want to get push notifications, set the pushToken for the "device" key.

 # Getting status